double-speak/doublespeak.github.io/_notes_2021/women.md

 abio: "<p>Mariam Ndiaye is a Senegalese poet and politician.
 Unfortunately, this was the extent of the information I was able to find about her through the Internet.
-  These poems were sourced from an anthology of Senegalese poetry published by the Senegalese Center of P.E.N.
-International.</p>"
+  These poems were sourced from an anthology of Senegalese poetry published by the Senegalese Center of PEN International.</p>"
 tbio: "<p>Donnisa Edmonds is a recent graduate of the University of Pennsylvania who is currently working as a neuroscience researcher trying to understand how we use our brains to make decisions.
 She was born in the Bronx, New York, but grew up in